AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Where are those bold audacious ones, these Europeans?

+1stC
-1stÊEu.(Aside to Doctor )Ê
+Eu.(Aside to Doctor )C

 	Most gracious sovereign, behold the man on whom your anger is raised, and for whom your racks are preparing, comes Ambassador from England, which he likewise inhabits, to ask of you 	his way to the Persian dominions, where he's to meet some legions of warriors.
-Inhabitants of a new machine invented for the use of man, called, called---what is it called?Ê
+Inhabitants of a new machine invented for the use of man, called, called---what is it called?C

-( Johnny aside to Eunuch )Ê
+( Johnny aside to Eunuch )C

-	called a Balloon--- The King his master is now within two day's journey ofÊyour mighty realm, in his way to the Persian dominions, which he means shall feel the force of his vast 	power, for injuries received, but will not stop here to refresh himself, and his mighty army on the right of your kingdom, without your permission, which he solicits by this his noble 	Ambassador.
+	called a Balloon--- The King his master is now within two day's journey ofC your mighty realm, in his way to the Persian dominions, which he means shall feel the force of his vast 	power, for injuries received, but will not stop here to refresh himself, and his mighty army on the right of your kingdom, without your permission, which he solicits by this his noble 	Ambassador.

 Mo.
 	Why was not this explained on his first arrival?

-1stÊEu.
+1stC
+Eu.
-	An accident happening to the machine in which he was conveyed, it unfortunately fell into a placeÊ[275]Ê forbidden; fear of your displeasure forbade him to announce himself.
+	An accident happening to the machine in which he was conveyed, it unfortunately fell into a placeC [275]C forbidden; fear of your displeasure forbade him to announce himself.

 Mo.